ahmdIbrhm/BicycleSharingSystem/README.md

 ### What is done well?
 The things that are robustly implemented:
 * **The ontology architecture and structure**
-We reused some properties that describes bicycle-sharing stations such as some properties from [M3-lite] (http://purl.org/iot/vocab/m3-lite) ontology.
-We also used pre-defined properties from [Wikidata] (https://www.wikidata.org/wiki/Wikidata:List_of_properties).
+We reused some properties that describes bicycle-sharing stations such as some properties from [M3-lite](http://purl.org/iot/vocab/m3-lite) ontology.
+We also used pre-defined properties from [Wikidata](https://www.wikidata.org/wiki/Wikidata:List_of_properties).
 Addition to that, the design of our ontology helps us to store several states for each station.
 We created a new class "State" that will organize the dataset which will be generated.
 This class has 4 properties which describes the state of the station at a specific time.
 * **The website**
 The website implemented uses semantic web technologies to query data and view them on a map.
 Addition to that, the page called map.php is implemented using HTML with integrated RDF-a.